Speedway Motorsports: Kentucky Speedway

 On May 22, 2008, SMI announced it had purchased Kentucky Speedway from Kentucky Speedway, LLC.
-It was purchased from Joie Chitwood.
 The track had been trying to secure a NASCAR Sprint Cup race for several years.
 SMI was finally victorious in their pursuit, with Kentucky Speedway receiving its inaugural Sprint Cup race on July 9, 2011.
 It appears this came at the expense of SMI-owned Atlanta Motor Speedway, which dropped from two races to one on the 2011 Sprint Cup schedule.
 It was announced in September 2020 that Kentucky Speedway would not return for the 2021 NASCAR Cup Series schedule, and its date would be given back to Atlanta Motor Speedway.

 Dover Motorsports

 Dover Motorsports, Inc. (formerly Dover Downs Entertainment) was a company that owned several auto racing circuits in the United States.
 The company was based in Dover, Delaware, the home of its flagship track Dover International Speedway, a 1 mi concrete oval with a seating capacity of 95,500 that opened in 1969.
 The company formerly owned the Dover Downs harness racing track adjacent to the Dover speedway.
 Dover Motorsports also operated Nashville Superspeedway, a 1.333-mile concrete oval track in Lebanon, Tennessee.

 Dover Motorsports owned Memphis Motorsports Park, a 0.75-mile tri-oval asphalt short track in Millington, Tennessee, but closed the track in October 2009 to competition.
 It was later sold to Palm Beach International Raceway after sitting unused for over a year.
 Dover also owned Gateway International Raceway, a 1.25-mile egg-shaped asphalt oval track in Madison, Illinois, which was sold in 2011.
-After attempts to sale Nashville Superspeedway, the venue reopened in 2021 and hosted a NASCAR race weekend, replacing one of the race weekends at Dover International Speedway.
+After attempts to sell Nashville Superspeedway, the venue reopened in 2021 and hosted a NASCAR race weekend, replacing one of the race weekends at Dover International Speedway.

 On November 8, 2021, Speedway Motorsports announced that it had agreed to purchase Dover Motorsports, owner of Dover International Speedway and Nashville Superspeedway at the time, for $3.61 per share in cash for an approximate total equity value of $131.5 million.
 The deal closed in December, with SMI gaining full control of the two tracks.